ZiyadAlmbasher/yes3-scanner/README.md

 ## Running YES3 Scanner

 ```
-python3 yes3.py --profile <your_profile_here> --region <region_specifier>
+python3 yes3.py --profile <your_profile_here>
 ```

-Note: While S3 is global, YES3 will check Service Quotas for bucket limits and thus will need a region specified for the BOTO3 client.
-It will check S3 globally (assuming proper permissions) as well as the account (global) limit for buckets.
+Note: While S3 is global, certain clients in AWS's boto3 require regions such as Service Quotas, S3 Control, and STS.
+YES3 Scanner uses Service Quotas to check for bucket limits and the global limit only shows up in us-east-1.
+Due to this, YES3 scanner will use `us-east-1 ` as the default region for Service Quotas, STS, and S3 Control.
+YES3 Scanner will account for buckets in all regions due to the global nature of S3.
+Thus, YES3's API calls will be in CloudTrail in us-east-1.

 Example output: